j2zhao/tablevault/docs/api/table_references.md

 Table References provide a powerful way to dynamically fetch and use data from other table instances, or the current table instance, directly within most string-based fields of your builder YAML files.
 This allows for highly dynamic and data-driven configurations.

 The `<< ... >>` syntax can be applied to any singular string, boolean or numeric entry in your builder definition, such as values in the `arguments` block, items in the `changed_columns` list, or even the `python_function` and `code_module` names themselves.
-The primary exception is the `dependencies` field, which does not support this dynamic resolution.
+The primary exception is the `dependencies` field, which does not support this dynamic resolution (since `dependencies` is generated from Table References themselves).

 ---